bentoml/aws-sagemaker-deploy/README.md

 * `timeout`: timeout for API request in seconds
 * `workers`: Number of workers for Bento API server
 * `region`: AWS region where Sagemaker endpoint is deploying to
+* `skip_stack_deployment`: If this flag is present in the config_file, deployment tool will only build and push the image to ECR and skip creation of sagemaker endpoint resources.
+With this you get your bentoml model build so that it runs and sagemaker and pushed to ECR and you can use other methods to create the resources to deploy the image.
 * `iam_role`: (optional) if provided with an AWS Role name, that role will be used for creating the Sagemaker endpoint.
 Make sure this Role has AmazonSagemakerFullAccess and ECR - BatchGetImage permissions.
 If this option is